DhruvKarandikar/social_management/README.md

 step 5:

     Swagger Settings:

     If the user is signed up then in swagger setting there is a looked designed at the end of the API URL name After interacting with sign in API you will be returned a access token.
     From this access token You have to go to that Lock sign click it
     SEND: Bearer {access token} NOTE: there is a space between the BEARER word and access token and B will be  capital letter

-      POSTman settings:
+    POSTMAN settings:

     In authorization select Bearer Token and then in value use this {access token} and then HIT the API like search api as they are allowed for only authenticated users

     If not they you are unauthorized as you didnt send the Bearer JWT Token in headers

 step 6: